MikeMaximus/gbm/GBM/readme.txt

 Known Issues (Linux):

 - There may be performance issues with the GUI when working with large game lists.
 (Investigating)
 - Detecting by window title does not work in Linux.
-(Investigating)
+	- Mono hasn't implemented the "MainWindowTitle" property in System.Diagnostics.Process, so this feature is not supported in Linux at this time.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html